Create and manage roles with Splunk Web

 - Click Settings > Roles.

-- Click New Role to create a new role, or click an existing role to edit it.
+- Click New Role to create a new role, or click an existing role to edit that role.

 - Enter a name for your role.